Baloch Society Of North America (BSO-NA)

 (NACTA) as a focal institution to coordinate and unify all national counter extremism efforts and ensure the implementation of 3-D and 3-R policies.

-the law & order situation in the country.
-He directed NACTA to involve media persons in its research endeavours besides involving other provincial
+law & order situation in the country.
+He directed NACTA to involve media persons in its research endeavours besides involving other provincial stakeholders.

-every segment of society.
-“After exhausting all avenues of peaceful negotiations,” he added, “the Government was left with no other option but to engage in
+segment of society.
+“After exhausting all avenues of peaceful negotiations,” he added, “the Government was left with no other option but to engage in military

 The Prime Minister said Malakand operation had been internationally hailed as a successful operation.
 He said the success of this operation was not